-But first, let’s start with the less glamorous side of quitting – alcohol withdrawal.
+But first, we’ll start with the less glamorous side of quitting – alcohol withdrawal.

 Why do we experience alcohol withdrawal?

-When alcohol is in your body, the alcohol blocks certain signals in the brain that are supposed to make you feel stressed or anxious.
+When alcohol is in your body, it blocks specific signals in the brain that are supposed to make you feel stressed or anxious.

-This alcohol withdrawal happens when the alcohol leaves your body so quickly that your brain hasn’t had time to adjust to all those signals being blocked again.
+Alcohol withdrawal happens when the alcohol leaves your body so quickly that your brain hasn’t had time to adjust.

 It’s important to know the difference between mild alcohol withdrawal and severe alcohol withdrawal.